 Introduction

 Combat vehicles have historically balanced the “iron triangle” of protection, lethality, and mobility in design to meet the requirements of affordable force effectiveness.
-To date, increasing protection has meant adding armor (or other technologies such as soft and hard kill active protection and signature management) adding weight which decreased mobility and adding significant cost.
+To date, increasing protection has meant adding armor (or other technologies such as soft and hard kill active protection and signature management) and adding weight, which decreased mobility and adding significant cost.

 Purpose